kunwoo-park1209/kunwoo-park1209.github.io/_posts/2022-12-31-relational-model-relational-algebra.md

 toc_sticky: true

 date: 2022-12-31
-last_modified_at: 2023-02-04
+last_modified_at: 2023-02-05
 ---

 ## Database

-A **database** is a structured collection of interrelated data that represents a real-world aspect, such as a class of students or a digital music store.
-People often confuse "databases" with "database management systems" (e.g., MySQL, Oracle, MongoDB, Snowflake).
-A database management system (DBMS) is a software system that manages database.
-Databases are widely used and form the core of many computer applications.
+A **database** is a structured collection of data that is stored and organized in a way that models some real-world aspect.
+For example, a database could store information about students in a class, products in a store, or artists and albums in a digital music store.

+Databases are an essential component of many computer applications and are used to store, manage, and retrieve data.
+They are not to be confused with database management systems (DBMS), which are software systems that manage databases. (e.g., MySQL, Oracle, MongoDB, Snowflake).

 ### Example

-Let's consider a digital music store database (e.g., Spotify) that holds information about artists and their albums.
+Let's consider a digital music store database (e.g., Spotify) that stores information about artists and their albums.

 In a simple system, the information about artists and albums would be stored in two CSV (Comma-Separated Value) files that are managed within the application code.
 Each entity has its own set of attributes, with new lines separating different records and commas separating the attributes within a record.
 Below are two sample CSV files for information about artists and albums: